OperationSpark/high-school-prep/take_away.md

 7. What is a conditional statement (if statement).
 Why do we use them and what is the syntax for creating one?
 8. What is a loop, why do we use loops, and, naming one, what is the syntax for creating that loop?
 9. What is a function, how do we define a function, how do we call (or execute) a function, and what do we use them?
 What are parameters and what is a return value?

+[Here's a link to a Google Doc that includes the above points.](https://docs.google.com/document/d/1s5rlBHHKQIjQ7OMvwpTEQsgWWSZPIAUMwUB0J0U8tjE/edit?usp=sharing).
+Make a copy of this Google Doc, then make your notes therein.